-Pharmacy Technician Diploma Program
+Pharmacy Technician Program

-- Applicants must reach 18 years of age on or prior to the expected date of graduation. - Applicants must meet with the Program Director prior to enrollment in the program. - Applicants must pass a criminal background check and complete a student disclosure form.
+- Applicants must reach 18 years of age on or prior to the expected date of graduation. - Students must meet with the Program Director during their first module. - Applicants must pass a criminal background check and complete a student disclosure form.